The Water Goblin: Composition

 The next section Dvořák changes from the minor to B major to indicate the persistent state of mind of the daughter when she heads off to the lake.
 In this section an important role has been given to the timpani, who play a solo, even though it is to be played less loud than the rest of the orchestra.
 They again play the three note repeats, but Dvořák makes a variation on it as well.
 He changes from three 8th notes to five 16th notes and back and forth and so on.
 He might have wanted to show the spell the daughter is under, but for sure it makes the coming apocalypse more vivid than if he had only used the original 3 beats.
 This section ends with a ritardando (slow down), so the listener is prepared for a sudden fast and short swirl in the violins when the bridge cracks.

 The next section starts with a sudden E–C–G chord, as the girl hits the water.
 Dvořák changes key back to B minor for the water goblin theme, and he speeds up the tempo to a lively allegro vivo, which depicts the swirling waters engulfing the girl, for which Dvořák uses as well the Russian device of a descending whole tone scale and the diabolic delight of the water goblin.

-The Water Goblin is scored for piccolo, 2 flutes, 2 oboes, cor anglais, 2 clarinets (one doubling bass clarinet), 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba (with optional 2nd tuba part), timpani, bass drum, cymbals, triangle, tam-tam, tubular bells, and strings.
+The Water Goblin is scored for piccolo, 2 flutes, 2 oboes, cor anglais, 3 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba (with optional 2nd tuba part), timpani, bass drum, cymbals, triangle, tam-tam, tubular bells, and strings.

-The work had its full public premiere in London on 14 November 1896.
+The work had its full public premiere in London by the Queen’s Hall Orchestra, conducted by Henry Wood on 14 November 1896.
 It had received a semi-public performance on 1 June 1896 at the Prague Conservatory under Antonín Bennewitz.